Home / Research

 Drought Monitoring

-Drought is the most economically damaging natural hazard in Southern Africa, yet it is also the most predictable - given the right tools and data.
-RAMP Lab is researching multi-indicator drought monitoring systems like the Combined Drought Index (CDI) that combine meteorological, agricultural, and hydrological signals into actionable drought assessments.
+Drought is the most economically damaging natural hazard in Southern Africa, yet it is also among the most predictable, given the right tools and data.
+RAMP Lab researches multi-indicator drought monitoring systems, including the Combined Drought Index (CDI), that integrate rainfall deficits, vegetation anomalies, and hydrological signals into convergence-of-evidence drought assessments.

 Related Tools